buildspace/buildspace-projects/Solana_Core/en/Core_1/Lesson_6_Interact_With_Program.md

 Now that we have the wallet connection all set up, let's make our ping button actually do something!

-Here's what it should look like:
+Here's what 'PingButton.tsx' should look like:
 ```ts
 import { useConnection, useWallet } from '@solana/wallet-adapter-react';
 import * as Web3 from '@solana/web3.js'